It’s time for another Top 7 list, everybody!

 Well, except for the woman with the plasticity powers that is.
 I thought Helen Parr was a gender-swap parody analog of Mr. Fantastic when I first watched this movie given some of the Fantastic Four parallels (The Thing/Mr. Incredible, Invisible Girl/Violet, Human Torch/Jack Jack), but I was SO wrong.

 For those scoring at home, I mentioned TWO DC characters with legitimate ripoffs and I feel sorry for DC fans that know about these issues.
-That’s not even getting into the controversy of the X-Men ripping off that superhero team since both of them involve outcast mutant heroes lead by a wheelchair-bound man, one of the members having “Beast” as part of a superhero name (more on that later), and a villainous faction called the Brotherhood of Evil.
+That’s not even getting into the controversy of the X-Men ripping off that superhero team since both of them involve outcast mutant heroes led by a wheelchair-bound man, one of the members having “Beast” as part of a superhero name (more on that later), and a villainous faction called the Brotherhood of Evil.
 Let’s break down the similarities with these superheroines besides their code names.
-They both have the ability to stretch themselves (obviously), size-shifting (although the DP character can turn into a giant or someone minuscule), both of them have very similar last names with the Incredibles one’s surname being Parr while the DC character’s surname is Farr.
+They both have the ability to stretch themselves (obviously), size-shifting (although the DP character can turn into a giant or someone minuscule), and both of them have very similar last names with the Incredibles one’s surname being Parr while the DC character’s surname is Farr.
 Both characters are married and become moms in their own right.
 Rita Farr however is an adoptive parent as her adoptive son is actually Beast Boy in the comics.
 Yes, as in the Teen Titans character, everyone.
 I was shocked that DC or their parent company Warner Bros. didn’t try to sue Disney/Pixar when their famous superhero movie came out given the rivalry between both of them.
 Instead, Helen Parr had to be called Mrs. Incredible with the toys.
 Come on, if the Doom Patrol IP came out after The Incredibles, all the Disney fans would crap all over DC for ripping off their favorite action mom.
 You know that would happen if the situation was reversed.
 Seriously, if you were to ask anyone about when it comes to hearing the superhero name of both characters, then I guarantee you that most people would think about The Incredibles character before the Doom Patrol one.
-Pixar, I know you know better, so stop trying to be like your parent company with making all these unoriginal characters with this many specific similarities even though people defend them no matter what.
+Pixar, I know you know better, so stop trying to be like your parent company by making all these unoriginal characters with this many specific similarities even though people defend them no matter what.

 SPOILER ALERT!
 I guess this would be a perfect transition to my #1 pick even though I know some of you were thinking about the next example or something from that same IP if anyone is familiar with Iridium Eye.
 Here goes nothing…